-Deferred tax assets and liabilities are revalued each year based on the tax rates that are expected to apply in future when the tax is paid, or the tax relief is given.
-In March 2021, the UK government announced an increase in the headline rate of UK corporation tax to 25% from 1 April 2023.
-As such, we have revalued our UK deferred tax balances to the higher rate.
+Deferred tax assets and liabilities are revalued each year based on the tax rates that are expected to apply in the future when the tax is paid, or when the tax relief is given.
+In March 2021, the UK government announced an increase in the headline rate of UK corporation tax to 25% from 1 April 2023, which was confirmed in the Autumn Statement.
+As such, we have revalued our UK deferred tax balances to the higher rate, 25%.